 Learn from PR professionals in diverse industries and gain relevant information and skills to communicate, design and implement public relations projects in any organization.

-The Public Relations Extension Certificate will no longer be offered as of December 20, 2017 and current students must complete all programs hours by this date.
+The Public Relations Extension Certificate will no longer be offered as of December 20, 2017.
+Current students must complete all program hours by this date.

-If you have questions or concerns please contact the Student & Program Liaison, Devona Smith by email email@example.com or phone 403.440.6013.
+If you have any questions, please contact the Student & Program Liaison, Devona Smith by email firstname.lastname@example.org or phone 403.440.6013.

 - Develop your professional public relations skills

 - Complete the 6 required courses plus 30 hours of optional courses (120 hours)

 - Can be completed within 1 year up to a maximum of 2 years

 - Introduction to Public Relations is the prerequisite for all required courses in the program.

 - Required courses may be offered in evening or 2-day formats.
 Both formats require out-of-class work; however, the 2-day format requires some course assignments to be submitted 1 week after the course has finished.

 This program is eligible for transfer credit.
 For more information, contact Business and Professional Education at email@example.com or 403.440.6861.